 Let us first understand the key decisions that are made while designing a page replacement algorithm.
-The first objective is to leverage temperate locality and derive advantage from special locality, wherever it exists.
-Moreover, we need to next ensure that this process executes as quickly as possible.
-Also note that a typical approach that is employed in most modern systems is the slow-path-fast-path method.
+The first objective is to leverage temporal and spatial locality, wherever it exists.
+Moreover, we need to ensure that the algorithm for finding pages to evict executes as quickly as possible.
+In this regard, a typical approach that is employed in most modern systems is the slow-path-fast-path method.
 We can create a fast method to satisfy most of the requests.
 In a small minority of the cases, there would be a need to use the much slower path.